zephan-spencer/gem5-SALAM-README/README.md

 gem5-SALAM (System Architecture for LLVM-based Accelerator Modeling), is a novel system architecture designed to enable LLVM-based modeling and simulation of custom hardware accelerators.

-*For more information on gem5-SALAM's internal design, please see the paper under the Resources section of this readme.*

 **Please note that Ubuntu 20.04 is not currently supported**

 # Requirements